aashanamir/github-doc/README.md

-# How to Use GitHub : written by Muhammad Aashan
+# How to Use GitHub

 GitHub is a platform for hosting and collaborating on projects using the Git version control system.
 This guide will walk you through the basics of using GitHub.